Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 Tina Milhorn Stallard

-Tina Milhorn Stallard is associate professor of voice (soprano) and teaches vocal
+Tina Milhorn Stallard, soprano, is professor of voice and teaches vocal pedagogy.

-pedagogy.
-She performed Vivaldi’s “Gloria” with the Shanghai Philharmonic as part
+She performed Vivaldi’s “Gloria” with the Shanghai Philharmonic as part of the cultural

 Alicia W. Walker

-Alicia Walker is associate director of choral studies and directs the University Chorus
+Alicia Walker is director of choral studies.
+She teaches conducting and choral methods

 and courses in sacred music and music education.
 She is a frequent guest conductor,